NEED HELP? CONTACT A CASEWORKER Caseworker Contact Form OR CONTACT THE SRC LEGAL SERVICE SRC Legal Service

 caseworknews

-Misconduct is outlined in the University of Sydney (Student Discipline) Rule 2016, which includes academic and non-academic conduct.
-Many students confuse academic honesty allegations with misconduct allegations.
-If your allegation letter is from your faculty and says you have potentially breached the Academic Honesty in Coursework Policy, it is not a misconduct allegation.
-If your letter is from the Registrar or the Student Affairs Unit, and says you have potentially breached the Student Discipline Rule, it is a misconduct allegation.
+To determine if you have received an academic honesty or a misconduct allegation, take note of who the allegation letter is from.
+If your allegation letter is from your faculty (E.g. Science, or FASS) and says you have potentially breached the Academic Integrity Policy 2022, it is an Academic Honesty allegation.
+If your letter is from the Registrar or the Student Affairs Unit and says you have potentially breached the Student Discipline Rule, it is a misconduct allegation.

-If the University believes you may have done something that constitutes misconduct, they will send an allegation letter to your university email address.
-It will outline the alleged misconduct and invite you to a preliminary meeting with a representative of the Registrar to make a response to the allegations.
-If you receive an allegation of misconduct, contact the SRC immediately for confidential advice from a Caseworker.
+If the University believes you may have engaged in behaviour that constitutes misconduct, they will send an allegation letter to your university email address.
+It will outline the alleged misconduct and invite you to a preliminary meeting.

-You can respond to the allegation at the preliminary meeting.
+You can initially respond to the allegation at the preliminary meeting.
 Final decisions are not made at this meeting.
 A staff member from the Student Affairs Unit will conduct the meeting; they will explain the misconduct process, the allegations, the range of possible penalties, and then ask whether you admit or deny the allegations.
 You can also explain any mitigating circumstances.
-If you admit the allegations, your case will go to the Registrar for a decision.
-You can provide supporting documents, such as medical documentation or a written apology.
-You should receive an outcome in a few weeks’ time.
-If you deny or partially deny any of the allegations, your case will go to an investigation.
-You do not have to provide a full response at the preliminary meeting.
-A few weeks after the preliminary meeting the investigator will email you to explain the process.

 The SRC’s advice is to be as honest as possible in your response.
 Where you have done the wrong thing, admitting this as early as possible, apologising and demonstrating remorse will show the university you understand the seriousness of your conduct and are unlikely to engage in further misconduct in the future.